About Learning Disabilities

 Dysgraphia | Learning disabilities in writing

 Dysgraphia looks different in different children.
 Some children struggle with the basics — e.g. physical act of writing letters and words.
 Some struggle with spelling accurately.
 Other children have trouble with expressive skills such as coming up with good sentences and organizing thoughts of paper.
 For many children with dysgraphia, the multitasking required to produce written work is overwhelming.
-When the child’s struggle are understood, teachers, language therapists and occupational therapists can intervene to help the child improve needed skills and use technology to the fullest.
+When the child’s struggles are understood, teachers, language therapists and occupational therapists can intervene to help the child improve needed skills and use technology to the fullest.

 Nonverbal Learning Disorder | Learning disabilities in visual perceptual reasoning